mfread/tesla-branch-tree/README.md

 # tesla-branch-tree
-Display a tree or table view of Tesla software end-pointd
+Display a tree or table view of Tesla software end-points. index.html updated nightly.